-After an injury ends his hopes of becoming an NHL player, Bowman turns to coaching and gets his first NHL job at age 34 in 1967 as an assistant coach with the expansion St. Louis Blues.
-He replaces Lynn Patrick as coach later that season and leads the Blues to the Stanley Cup Final in each of their first three seasons.
-Bowman moves to the Montreal Canadiens in 1971 and wins the Stanley Cup five times in eight seasons, including four in a row from 1976-79, before leaving to become coach and general manager of the Buffalo Sabres.
+After an injury ends his hopes of becoming an NHL player, Bowman turns to coaching and gets his first NHL job at age 34 in 1967 as an assistant with the expansion St. Louis Blues.
+He replaces Lynn Patrick as coach later that season and guides the Blues to the Stanley Cup Final in each of their first three seasons.
+Bowman moves to the Montreal Canadiens in 1971-72 and wins the Stanley Cup five times in eight seasons, including four in a row from 1976-79, before leaving to become coach and general manager of the Buffalo Sabres.

-Bowman becomes director of player personnel for the Pittsburgh Penguins in 1990 and is inducted into the Hockey Hall of Fame as a builder in 1991, but goes back behind the bench when Penguins coach Bob Johnson is diagnosed with brain cancer after leading the Penguins to the Cup in 1991.
+Bowman becomes director of player personnel for the Pittsburgh Penguins in 1990 and is inducted into the Hockey Hall of Fame as a builder in 1991, but goes back behind the bench when coach Bob Johnson is diagnosed with brain cancer after leading the Penguins to the Cup in 1991.
 Johnson dies Nov.
-26, 1991; the Penguins dedicate the season to him and Bowman guides them to a second straight Stanley Cup.
+26, 1991; the Penguins dedicate the season to him and Bowman guides them to a second straight Stanley Cup championship.

 1967: The Los Angeles Kings, one of the NHL's six expansion teams, play their first game, a 7-3 preseason loss to another first-year team, the Minnesota North Stars, in Guelph, Ontario.
-The Kings won the rematch 6-2 the following night.
+The Kings win the rematch 6-2 the following night.

 1972: The New York Islanders lose the first game in their history, 4-1 to the Atlanta Flames, in a preseason game in Drummondville, Quebec.